 A short stroll in Binsted can lead you through deep connections in time.
-You might, as we recently did, walk a medieval track to find an Anglo-Saxon water serpent living in a hole from the ice age.
+You might, as we recently did, walk a medieval track to find a Saxon water serpent living in a hole from the ice age.

 Sunken lanes, or holloways (from Old English hola weg: sunken way) are thought to have been shaped by centuries of foot traffic.
 Binsted has a few, such as the magical Hoe Lane.
 Coppiced trees on its banks likely go back centuries.
 Today it leads to footpaths that take you out to the sea, or east towards Tortington and Arundel.